 Is A Master’s Degree in Library Science Important?

-Online MIS programs offer students a strong foundation in both practice and research.
-In this regard, most of the programs offered by the lading institutions cover such subjects as digital literacy, school media, information architecture, system design, leadership, classification, reference techniques, media technologies and cataloging.
-All the schools included in this list have been accredited by the American Library Association to offer online master’s degrees in library and information science programs.
-Additionally, some of the schools included in this list are also a part of the iSchools—a group comprising of information schools that are committed to improving the information field.
+All the schools included in our library science program rankings are accredited by the American Library Association.
+They offer online master’s degrees in library and information science programs.
+Additionally, some of these top librarian schools are part of iSchools—a group comprised of information schools committed to improving the information field.

 - Digital Information